-In February 2021, the nominal exchange rate of the kuna against the euro moved within a narrow range of $\pm 0.2\%$ around the average exchange rate of EUR/HRK 7.57 (Figure 22).
-At the end of February, the nominal exchange rate stood at EUR/HRK 7.58, which was 0.3% higher than at the end of the previous month or 1.7% higher than in the same period last year.
-The nominal effective exchange rate of the kuna depreciated slightly in February and was 0.2% higher at the end of that month than at the end of January, mostly as the consequence of the weakening of the kuna against the euro.
+In March, the daily nominal exchange rate of the kuna against the euro moved within a narrow range of -0.1% to 0.2% around the average exchange rate of EUR/HRK 7.57 (Figure 22).
+The exchange rate stood at EUR/HRK 7.57 at the end of March, appreciating by 0.2% from EUR/HRK 7.58 at the end of February.
+The nominal exchange rate of the kuna against the euro was 0.5% lower in March 2021 than in the same month of 2020.
+The nominal effective exchange rate of the kuna strengthened by 0.2% during March, as the consequence of the kuna strengthening against the euro as well as against the Turkish lira, which depreciated sharply in the international foreign exchange market in the second half of the month.